mkilchhofer/ch.quantasy.mqtt.gateway/README.md

 ## Ideology

 This project provides a the messaging extension to reactive programming.
 Due to mqtt as the underlying message bus, the messaging is agnostic to the programming language.
-This allows the implementing of micro-Services[martinFowler] promoting their capabilities in form of promises[promiseLinux],[promise].
+This allows the implementing of micro-Services [martinFowler] promoting their capabilities in form of promises [promiseLinux],[promise].
-Thus, each service can provide a document based and independent API, which is not bound to any programming language.[tolerant]
+Thus, each service can provide a document based and independent API, which is not bound to any programming language [tolerant].

 A message broker (publish subscribe) is used to handle the flow of documents between the micro-services.
 The broker does not provide any domain specific business logic.